-I pride myself on being Spartan-like, and often force myself to work late into the night, instead of sleep.
-So my wife is going to love that I am recommending the importance of getting more sleep.
+We pride ourselves on being Spartan-like, and often force ourselves to work late into the night, instead of sleeping.

-Of course, facts are facts, and apparently even Spartans had to sleep too.
-As such, this step should be an easy one to execute (unless you have toddlers, like I do.
-If you are in the same boat…fist bump, you can still do it).
+Of course, facts are facts, and apparently even Spartans have to sleep too.
+As such, this step should be an easy one to execute.

 Without further ado, the next simple way you can get started on improving your self-discipline is through getting enough sleep.
 It sounds simple, but when we deprive ourselves of sufficient amounts of sleep, it can significantly impact our ability to focus, it can affect our mood, our judgement, and even our general sense of well-being.
 Not to mention, when we are not well rested, it can make even the simplest of tasks more difficult to accomplish.
 So in short, getting sufficient levels of sleep is directly linked with our ability to be self-disciplined.

-Last I checked, most people crave sleep, so why not allow yourself the luxury of indulging in at least this one thing?
+Last we checked, most people crave sleep, so why not allow yourself the luxury of indulging in at least this one thing?